 The next entry on our list is yet another product from Xtrfy.
 It is also a part of the project 4 lineup however, it was released before the M42.
 It is priced the same as the M42 and is also very similar in terms of specs.
 The main difference is the shape as the M4 is designed purely for right-handed users.
 The Xtrfy M4 is also built using a honeycomb shell design with an ergonomic shape.

-It weighs in at 69 grams, which is pretty light but again with companies like Finalmouse bringing a 42g mouse to the table, it fails in comparison.
+It weighs in at 69 grams, which is pretty light.
 The shape is somewhat unusual if you ask me.
 It has a wide back and a narrow grip width and looks bigger than it actually is.

 However, it is comfortable in the hand and you should have no issue using it for long hours.
 Unlike the M42, there is no modular back this time, so you cannot adjust the size of the mouse.
 For the performance part, you get a Pixart PMW3389 sensor rated for 16,000 CPI and a tracking speed of 400IPS.